rogsme/yams.media/content/config/sabnzbd.md

 You should now see the final page on the wizard, congratulations!

-You'll also notice that the Completed and Incompleted download folders are not in the right location.
+You'll also notice that the Completed and Uncompleted download folders are not in the right location.
 We'll fix that in a bit.

 Finally, click on "Go to SABnzbd".